 Works better if you cut some of the tire away first, to allow the hot water to get to the glued bead.

 Carefully place the wheels in a pan of boiling water on top of the oven.
-You’ll need to leave them fully submerged for at least 15 minutes.
+You’ll need to leave them fully submerged for at least 30 minutes, maybe more.

 This method makes the glue brittle, so when you pull at the tires, they come off easier without leaving too much rubber and glue behind.